jmettraux/aachen/src/caa__character_creation.md

 # Character Creation

+Level
+: A new character is level 1.

 Attributes
 : Determine `STR`, `DEX`, `CON`, `INT`, `WIS`, and `CHA`.
 : Roll 3d6 and assign in order, replace lowest roll with a 14;